patlevin/tfjs-to-tf/docs/api.rst

     same directory as the model file.

 **compat_mode**
-    Set this argument to ``True`` to ensure that the resulting graph is compatible with TensorflowJS if possible.
+    Set this argument to the requested mode to ensure that the resulting graph is compatible with TensorflowJS or TFLite if possible.

+    CompatMode.NONE: the resulting model uses the full set of TF ops

+    CompatMode.TFJS: the resulting model uses TFJS-compatible data types

+    CompatMode.TFJS: the resulting model uses TFLite builtin ops only

 ..